FICO - Your Credit Score

-- Your Credit History - How long have you had credit?
+- Credit History - How long have you had credit?

+Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-Getting your FICO score
+Getting your credit score

 Curious about your FICO score?
-Call us: (334) 285-8850.
+Give us a call: (334) 285-8850.